ThermophileResearchUnit/Fissures-8-24-data-paper/README.md

 R scripts and associated files for recreating the amplicon sequence analyses from the manuscript.
+The two data streams are for either the universal 16S primers ("_universal" or "_univ" files) or archaeal-specific 16S primers ("_archaeal" or "_arch" files).
+Raw sequence data can be found on the SRA under the Bioproject PRJNA1459608.